HelenKopter/DalgoAufgabe1/README.md

 In case that you don't have TIMIT MIT database, you may download it here: <i class="icon-provider-dropbox"></i> [**Dropbox**](https://www.dropbox.com/sh/yf5r8lc6ye0qput/AADd_rf8l8uF-2gJW81x1faZa?dl=0).
 This database consists only the recordings and the *.txt-summarization documents, but not the programs from the TIMIT MIT-Project.

 >**NOTE:**
-Please make sure that all functions from this project are copied as well directly in the TIMIT MIT database, **not** in any TIMIT MIT subfolders.
+Make sure that your TIMIT MIT folder is installed in the directory, you are working in (where the project functions are saved).

 ###Instruction Manual